Principality of Sealand: Administration

 Irrespective of its legal status, Sealand is managed by the Bates family as if it were a recognised sovereign entity and they are its hereditary royal rulers.
-Roy Bates styled himself as "Prince Roy" and his wife "Princess Joan".
-Their son had been referred to as the "Prince Regent" by the Bates family between 1999 and Roy's death in 2012.
-In this role, he apparently served as Sealand's acting "Head of State" and also its "Head of Government".
+Roy Bates styled himself as Prince Roy and his wife Princess Joan.
+Their son had been referred to as the Prince Regent by the Bates family between 1999 and Roy's death in 2012.
+In this role, he apparently served as Sealand's acting Head of State and also its Head of Government.

 At a micronations conference hosted by the University of Sunderland in 2004, Sealand was represented by Michael Bates's son James.
 The facility is now occupied by one or more caretakers representing Michael Bates, who himself resides in Essex, England.

-Sealand holds the Guinness World Record for "the smallest area to lay claim to nation status".

 Business operations

-Sealand has been involved in several commercial operations, including the issuing of coins and postage stamps and the establishment of an offshore Internet hosting facility, or "data haven".
+Sealand has been involved in several commercial operations, including the issuing of coins and postage stamps and the establishment of an offshore Internet hosting facility, or data haven.
+The principality also sells noble titles on its online store, such as Lord and Baron.

+HavenCo

-In 2000, worldwide publicity was created about Sealand following the establishment of a new entity called HavenCo, a data haven, which effectively took control of Roughs Tower itself.
+In 2000, publicity was created about Sealand following the establishment of a new entity called HavenCo, a data haven, which effectively took control of Roughs Tower itself.
 Ryan Lackey, Haven's co-founder and a key participant in the country, left HavenCo under acrimonious circumstances in 2002, citing disagreements with the Bates family over management of the company.
 The HavenCo website went offline in 2008.